-This unit covers reading, technology, writing, and science, and even has some history thrown in, for good measure!
-It took my class about three full weeks to complete, but you can easily adjust this unit to fit your class’s needs based on grade level and ability.
+This literacy unit covers reading, technology, writing, and science, and even has some history thrown in, for good measure!
+It took my class about two full weeks to complete, but you can easily adjust this unit to fit your class’s needs based on grade level and ability.

 The resources in this unit all come separately, so mix and match – use what you need!
 All resources promoted in this post include links so that you can quickly and easily find what you need!